 What are the first steps?

-After you make contact, I’ll drop you a line back to arrange a short, free chat either on Zoom or over the phone where you can tell me a bit about what’s going on and what you hope to get from our work together.
-It’s also a chance for you to ask any questions you may have.
+After you get in touch we’ll arrange a short, free chat either on Zoom or over the phone where you can tell me a bit about what’s going on and what you hope to get from our sessions together.
+It’s also a chance for you to ask any questions.
+If you’d like to move forward, we can discuss times, locations and everything else for our first meeting.

 What’s the first session like?

-In our first session we’ll explore what’s brought you to therapy and what preferences you have for our work together.
-It’s an opportunity for me to find out more about what’s happening in your world, but just as importantly it’s a chance for you to find out if you think we’re a good fit.
+In our first session we’ll explore what’s brought you to therapy and what preferences you have for our work.
+It’s an opportunity for me to find out more about what’s happening in your world, and for you to find out if you think we’re a good fit.
+After that first session, if you’d like to continue, we can take it from there.

 My work’s unpredictable — what if I can’t make a session?